Investing in creative video content has become a top priority for many brands around the world and its popularity doesn’t seem to be decreasing.

 4. Click-through rate

 Next, we need to take the view rates, shares and comments and compare them to the click-through rate (or CTR) of the ad that your video is supporting.

 It is a strong indicator of campaign success when it comes to whether the video delivers the right message.
-Your audience may find your content entertaining and therefore like, comment or share it, but the video is used to support a wider campaign and needs to funnel your traffic to your landing page.
+Your audience may find your content entertaining and therefore like, comment or share it, but a video is often used to support a wider campaign and needs to funnel your traffic to your landing page.

 LinkedIn click-through rates, on the other hand, tend to be less.
-Sponsored videos have an average CTR of 0.44% as compared to text ads that average around 0.02%.
+Sponsored videos have an average CTR of 0.44% as compared to text ads that average of around 0.02%.
 This can change depending on the country you are advertising to and the seniority of the target audience.

 5. Conversion rates

 Finally, we will tie the above metrics together with conversions, as this is the ultimate indicator of how your video marketing campaigns are performing.

 Any of the video marketing metrics we discussed is key to a successful video campaign, but the ultimate goal is to convert the traffic into paying customers or qualified leads.

 Whether you are using your video on a landing page or social media platform, you will need to be able to identify how much of the traffic that saw your video actually converted.

 Knowing this will indicate how well your content is relaying your message and the action that you want your audience to take.